 Models of anti-aircraft missiles 48N6E2, 9M96E and 9M96E2

-At arms exhibitions and aerospace salons, the S-400 variant with 9M96E and 9M96E2 missiles was advertised in the past.
-These highly maneuverable gas-dynamic missiles are capable of maneuvering with an overload of up to 20G.
-The 9M96E and 9M96E2 missiles are fully unified in terms of airborne equipment, combat equipment and design, the 9M96E missile differs from the 9M96E2 in size and characteristics.
-The range of hitting the target 9M96E SAM - 40 km, and the height of the lesion from 5 to 20 km, weight - 335 kg.
-The range of defeat of the target SAM 9M96E2 - 120 km, the height of the defeat - from 5 m to 30 km, weight - 420 kg.
-Small missile control - combined.
-For most of the flight path, a programmable autopilot is used, using information about the coordinates of the target, entered into the on-board equipment of SAMs by ground-based SAM systems before launch and adjusted during the flight by radio link.
-At the end of the flight, the missile is aimed at the target by an active homing radar.
-Despite the advertisements, there is no information that the 9M96E and 9M96E2 missiles are indeed included in the S-400 ammunition of real objects involved in the cover.
+On the armory exhibitions and aerospace shows in the past, the S-400 version with 9M96E and 9M96E2 SAMs was advertised.
+These highly maneuverable gas-dynamic missiles are capable of maneuvering up to 20G.
+The 9M96E and 9M96E2 missiles are completely unified in the composition of onboard equipment, combat equipment and design, the 9M96E rocket differs from the 9M96E2 in size and characteristics.
+The target destruction range of the 9M96E SAM is 40 km, and the defeat height is from 5 to 20 km, and the mass is 335 kg.
+The target destruction range of the 9M96E2 SAM is 120 km, the height of the defeat is from 5 m to 30 km, and the mass is 420 kg.
+The control of small-sized missiles is combined.
+On most of the flight trajectory, a programmable autopilot is used, using information about the coordinates of the target, entered into the on-board SAM equipment by ground-based air defense missile systems before launch and corrected during the flight by radio link.
+In the final phase of the flight, the rocket is guided at the target by an active radar homing head.
+Despite the advertisements, there is no information that the 9M96E and 9M96E2 missiles are really included in the S-400 ammunition of real objects involved in cover.